imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 .. image:: img/Roughness.jpg

 This is the overall roughness or glossiness for the keycap material.
 This will vary depending on what type of plastic or finish you are aiming for.
+For example, PBT will generally have a higher roughness than ABS.

 Bump Scale
 ^^^^